 Age 14 was about the height of my love for video games, and at the time nothing seemed more amazing for a fan of games than the yearly Electronic Entertainment Expo.
 E3 was always one of the craziest things about which to read — or more accurately, of which to see photos in glossy gaming […]

 Skipping a usual blog post about whatever.
 A friend and colleague, Matt Hughes, died yesterday.

+It’s not as much fun as you think.
 Inevitably, readers on the Internet always seem to subscribe some incredible attributes to games journalists.
 Usually these have to do with the exorbitant checks we must be receiving from publishers and developers to sway public opinion.
 I figured today I’d take a minute and clear up a […]